Robinhood is a stock brokerage that hopes to bring commission free trades of stocks to the masses. (and to a big degree, they’ve succeeded)

 No short selling.
 For most, not a big deal but short selling is part of the market and you won’t be able to do it on Robinhood.

-It delivers exactly on what it promises – free stock trades.
+It delivers exactly what it promises – free stock trades.
 What more can you ask for?

-Personally, I trade stocks very infrequently.
+I trade stocks very infrequently.
 When I do, it’s usually a dividend stock and I hold it for years.
-Saving a few bucks each time isn’t something that really excites me but I downloaded the app to play with it and for this review – I’ll probably buy something and treat the account as a fun money account. 🙂
+Saving a few bucks each time isn’t something that excites me but the free stock is nice and I will treat the account as a fun money account. 🙂

 This post is also available as a Web Story – “How do I get Free Stock from Robinhood?“